MSc Programme Requirements

 Students have the option to read up to 8 units of elective courses which are not currently listed in the three baskets above.
 However, they should take note of the following considerations:

-• The elective courses have to be relevant to this MSc EDI programme and hence shall be subject to approval.
+- The elective courses have to be relevant to this MSc EDI programme and hence are subject to approval.
 The elective courses have to contribute to substantial knowledge/skills in Design, Enterprise, or Technology.